 Visualize cinematic aspect ratios in your camera when shooting.

-As mentioned before, just putting black bars on top of your video doesn’t mean it looks cinematic.
-There are so many factors that affect the cinematic feel and look of a video.
+As I mentioned before, cinematic black bars is one of the elements to give your video a more cinematic feel.
+There are many more factors that affect the cinematic feel and look of a video.
 Factors like, camera settings, light, composition, different camera angles, music, sound effects and of course storytelling.
 Most cameras shoot video in a 16:9 ratio which makes it harder to compose your shots correctly for the wider aspect ratio 2.35.1.
 With the 16:9 aspect ratio, you will have more space (in height) to frame your shots.
 When adjusting the 16:9 footage to 2.35.1, it may result in poor composition, because of the crop.

 The best way to avoid this is by activating “video guidelines” for cinematic aspect ratios on your camera.
-Not every camera has this, but most mirrorless 4K cameras do, like the Sony A7Siii we’re using to produce our videos.
+Not every camera has this, but most mirrorless 4K cameras do, like the Sony A7Siii I use to produce our videos.
 This setting will add guidelines on the camera’s LCD screen to mark the desired aspect ratio.
 With these guidelines its way more convenient to compose your shots correctly for the wider aspect ratio.
 In case your camera doesn’t have this setting I advise to compose your shots with more space taking into account the crop when adjusting the aspect ratio in post-production.
 Or, you can simply tape the cinematic black bars on your LCD screen to help to compose your shots properly.

 Video guidelines for cinematic aspect ratio 2.35.1 on the Sony A7Siii.

 Adding cinematic black bars using PNG images.